kyleaoman/martini/docs/source/spectral_models/index.rst

 insertion loop.
 After the main source insertion loop, calculation of the spectra is often the most computationally expensive step, although typically this is only noticeable for very large numbers of particles.
 If initializing the spectra is found to be slow, it may be significantly faster to calculate the spectra in parallel.
-There seems to be a limit to the acceleration that can be achieved because of the overheads involved in the parallel implementation.
 Parallel execution is specified when the spectral model module is initialized, for example:

 .. code-block:: python

     spectral_model = GaussianSpectrum(ncpu=4)

 There is also a parallel mode for :meth:`~martini.martini.Martini.insert_source_in_cube`.
-Optimization of the two parts of the calculation should be considered separately: while it is almost always faster to run the source insertion in parallel, the dependence of the calculation of the spectra on the number of particles means that parallel execution should not be turned on blindly for this step.
-Some testing by users for their specific use cases is recommended.
+Optimization of the two parts of the calculation should be considered separately.

 Memory usage and data type of spectra (advanced usage)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++